 Hinode Space Telescope

 The WaLSA team members hold a wealth of experience in the handling, preparation and exploitation of high-resolution data sequences from modern ground-based instruments, including CRISP, CHROMIS, IBIS, ROSA, HARDcam, and ALMA, which can be used in conjunction with numerous space-borne facilities, such as Hinode, SDO, and IRIS.
-It is the goal of the assembled team to collaborate intensively together in order to investigate different aspects of wave activity in the solar atmosphere.
+The goal of the assembled team is to collaborate intensively in order to investigate different aspects of wave activity in the solar atmosphere.
 Importantly, members of the team are international experts in spectro-polarimetric signatures and radiative transfer processes, both of which need to be harnessed in order to reliably characterise the origins of detected wave signatures.

 Bifrost